Posts about yoga teacher training programs, what to expect, how to prepare, and how the journey shapes your practice.

 4. How does the yoga teacher training program balance the subjects it teaches?

-Each training course devotes a minimum number of hours to subjects like posture, anatomy and philosophy, but each course also emphasizes different areas and brings its own style.
+Each yoga teacher training course devotes a minimum number of hours to subjects like posture, anatomy and philosophy, but each course also emphasizes different areas and brings its own style.
 What matters most to you?
 Spiritual training, a focus on alignment, or ample time to practice teach?
 Pick a program that speaks your language.
 If you’re looking for emphasis on ALL of these things, you should definitely consider our program.
 We hit all the bases necessary to take your practice and your skills to the next level.

 5. What are the instructors like?